NautilusTrader

 )

 When enabled, the adapter queries Binance's /fapi/v1/commissionRate endpoint for each symbol in parallel during instrument loading.
-This is particularly useful for:
+Useful for:

 • Market maker accounts with negative maker fees.